meizuflux/Penguin/README.md

-why would you wwant to make this seriously
+why would you want to make this seriously